percona/everest-doc/docs/release-notes/Percona Everest 0.8.0 (2024-02-21).md

 ## New features and improvements

-- [EVEREST-509](https://perconadev.atlassian.net/browse/EVEREST-509) - We've completed support for scheduled backups functionality, extending automated backup capabilities to PostgreSQL databases as well.
+- [EVEREST-509](https://perconadev.atlassian.net/browse/EVEREST-509) - We've completed support for Scheduled Backups functionality, extending automated backup capabilities to PostgreSQL databases as well.
 - [EVEREST-748](https://perconadev.atlassian.net/browse/EVEREST-748) Integrate with PGO v2.3.1

 - [EVEREST-821](https://perconadev.atlassian.net/browse/EVEREST-821) - We have added a copy button next to the **Host** string on the **Connection Details** panel to enable you to copy the host string easily.